aliyun/terraform-provider-alicloud/website/docs/r/alikafka_instance.html.markdown

 * `deploy_type` - (Required) The deployment type of the instance. **NOTE:** From version 1.161.0, this attribute supports to be updated.
 Valid values:
   - 4: eip/vpc instance
   - 5: vpc instance.
-* `io_max` - (Required) The max value of io of the instance.
+* `io_max` - (Optional, Computed) The max value of io of the instance.
 When modify this value, it only support adjust to a greater value.
+* `io_max_spec` - (Optional, Computed, Available in v1.201.0+) The traffic specification of the instance.
+We recommend that you configure this parameter.
+  - You should specify one of the `io_max` and `io_max_spec` parameters, and `io_max_spec` is recommended.
+  - For more information about the valid values, see [Billing](https://www.alibabacloud.com/help/en/message-queue-for-apache-kafka/latest/billing-overview).
 * `eip_max` - (Optional) The max bandwidth of the instance.
 It will be ignored when `deploy_type = 5`.
 When modify this value, it only supports adjust to a greater value.
 * `paid_type` - (Optional) The paid type of the instance.
 Support two type, "PrePaid": pre paid type instance, "PostPaid": post paid type instance.
 Default is PostPaid.
 When modify this value, it only support adjust from post pay to pre pay.
 * `spec_type` - (Optional) The spec type of the instance.
 Support two type, "normal": normal version instance, "professional": professional version instance.
 Default is normal.
 When modify this value, it only support adjust from normal to professional.
 Note only pre paid type instance support professional specific type.